Candidates For Breast Conserving Surgery

-Breast Conserving Surgery Video
+Breast Conserving Surgery Procedure

 The patient featured in this video had infiltrating ductal carcinoma, grade II of the right breast.
 Mastectomy surgeon Dr. Heather Richardson, of the Bedford Breast Center removed the cancer with a lumpectomy.
 Dr. Lisa Cassileth performed a simultaneous breast reduction surgery.
 The removal of the tumor is aided by an intraoperative ultrasound which shows the extent of the cancer so that it can be removed accurately, leaving behind healthy tissues that are then re-configured into a more youthful, perkier breast shape.
 Sentinel lymph node biopsy technique is also featured with an excellent example of how dye is used to draw attention to blue stained lymph nodes that are removed via the breast incision to investigate spread of cancer cells outside the breast.